Snowshoe Thompson

 John Albert Thompson (born Jon Torsteinsson Rue; April 30, 1827 – May 15, 1876), nicknamed Snowshoe Thompson, an early resident of the Sierra Nevada of Nevada and California, was a Norwegian-American considered to be the father of California skiing.

 Background

 Jon Torsteinsson Rue was born on the Rue farm in Austbygdi, Tinn in Telemark, Norway.
 He was the son of Torsten Olsen Rue (ca. 1760–1829) and Gro Jonsdatter Håkaland (1781-ca. 1846).
 His father died when Thompson was 2 years old.

-In 1837, at the age of 10, Thompson came to America with his mother, settling first on a farm in the Fox River settlement in LaSalle County, Illinois.
+In 1837, at the age of 10, Thompson came to America with his mother, settling first on a farm in Norway, LaSalle County, Illinois at the Fox River Settlement.
 The family subsequently moved on the Norwegian immigrant settlement in Shelby County, Missouri which was under the leadership of Cleng Peerson.

 In 1839, they were joined by Thompson's brother Tostein (1819-1880) and sister Kari (born 1822).
 In 1840, they followed Hans Barlien and moved to the Sugar Creek Settlement in Lee County, Iowa.